 But I do not recommend adding condensed milk, as it alters the taste of traditional sheer kurma.

-Both these desserts are made using similar ingredients but they are still very different from each other.
+These desserts are made using similar ingredients but are still very different.

-3. Ghee is added while making sheer korma and not while making sevai kheer.
+3. Ghee is added while making sheer korma and not sevai kheer.

 4. Dates are a must-add in sheer khurma recipe while they are not added in sevai ki kheer.